takenspc/slimebundle/README.md

 ## Features

-- Download same origin resources (images, stylesheets, scripts and so on) of the page
+- Download same origin resources (images, style sheets, scripts and so on) of the page
 - Capture screenshot of the page
 - Print information of error resources (ex.
 404) of the page